nanocosmos/docs/docs/nanoplayer/nanoplayer_api.md

 <a name="NanoPlayer..event_onUpdateSourceAbort"></a>

 ### "onUpdateSourceAbort"
 The event to signal that the update source request is aborted.
-Reasons can be an equal source ('equalsource'), a superseding ('superseded') or an to less time range between two 'updateSource' calls ('updatefrequency').
+Reasons can be an equal source ('equalsource'), a superseding ('superseded') or an to less time range between two 'updateSource' calls ('frequency').
 This is an completion event that follows on an start event.

 **Kind**: event emitted by <code>[NanoPlayer](#NanoPlayer)</code>
 **See**: [config](#NanoPlayer..config)